WTAM: Reclaiming the Indians

 Rich Michaels was fired on June 16, 1997, with Dr. Laura taking his late-morning spot on the lineup under the belief her program would draw higher ratings.
 One month later, WTAM recruited Morton Downey Jr. to host a local evening show, but Downey abruptly resigned after six weeks.
 Former WERE host Rick Gilmour took his place, but was not named a permanent host as Jacor disclosed plans to move the Indians rights to WTAM once their purchase of WKNR was complete.
 Kinzbach and Ferenc were dismissed on October 5, 1997, with an all-news block taking their place in mornings.
 When Jacor assumed operations of WKNR on January 4, 1998, Trivisonno hosted a day-long marathon on that station, the last four hours simulcast on WTAM.
 The Indians flagship formally was transferred to WTAM with the 1998 home opener on April 10, 1998.
 Pete Franklin also returned to host Sportsline once a week via a home studio at his San Diego residence, but quit several weeks later in protest over Trivisonno's aforementioned on-air use of ethnic pejoratives, which reportedly hurt Trivisonno.
-On August 10, 1998, Jacor traded WKNR to Capstar Broadcasting in exchange for Pittsburgh's WTAE in order to clear regulatory approval for their $620 million purchase of Nationwide Communications.
+On August 10, 1998, Jacor traded WKNR to Capstar Broadcasting in exchange for Pittsburgh's WTAE to clear regulatory approval for their $620 million purchase of Nationwide Communications.
 Clear Channel then purchased Jacor in a $6.5 billion deal announced on October 8, 1998; by then, Jacor had already acquired Premiere Networks—the syndicators for Rush Limbaugh, Dr. Dean Edell, Dr. Laura and Coast to Coast AM—all of which WTAM now aired via vertical integration.